RoshanPasupathy/OMP_scheduling/Readme.md

 * State: Working
 * Affinity scheduling with thread generation outside loops function

+## loopsTest.c
+* State: Not Working
+> Out of bounds array accesses on certain ocassions
+* Used for testing ideas
+* Redundant at the moment

 ## Makefile
-* Run make to compile all c scripts with name 'loop\*.c'
+* Run make to compile all c scripts with name `loop\*.c`
 * Make clean to clean out all executables